 Head First Dive

-The child stands in a bent-over position at the edge of the pool.
-The arms are extended, and the gaze is directed toward the ground.
-The legs are either shoulder-width apart or slightly staggered.
-The child then performs a headfirst dive forward.
-Throughout the exercise, the head remains down, and the arms stay extended.
-The hands enter the water first, followed by the head, and finally the legs.
+The child stands bent over at the pool edge, arms extended, gaze directed toward the ground, feet shoulder-width apart or slightly staggered, and dives headfirst forward.
+The head stays down and the arms stay extended: the hands enter the water first, then the head, and finally the legs.
 This exercise serves as preparation for the freestyle start.

 Head first jump from the starting block